gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `DevicePlatform`, `PageNo`, `PageSize`

-Use this to get slideshows.
+A slideshow is a group of images, videos or a combination of both that are shown on the website in the form of slides.
+Use this API to fetch a list of slideshows.

 *Success Response:*

-Success
+Success.
+Refer `SlideshowGetResponse` for more details.

 Schema: `SlideshowGetResponse`